gajus/slonik/README.md

 Transactions that are failing with [Transaction Rollback](https://www.postgresql.org/docs/current/errcodes-appendix.html) class errors are automatically retried.

-A failing transaction will be rolled back and all queries up to the failing query will be replayed.
+A failing transaction will be rolled back and the callback function passed to the transaction method call will be executed again.
+Nested transactions are also retried until the retry limit is reached.
+If the nested transaction keeps failing with a [Transaction Rollback](https://www.postgresql.org/docs/current/errcodes-appendix.html) error, then the parent transaction will be retried until the retry limit is reached.

-How many times a transaction is retried is controlled using `transactionRetryLimit` configuration (default: 5).
+How many times a transaction is retried is controlled using `transactionRetryLimit` configuration (default: 5) and the `transactionRetryLimit` parameter of the `transaction` method (default: undefined).
+If a `transactionRetryLimit` is given to the method call then it is used otherwise the `transactionRetryLimit` configuration is used.

+<a name="slonik-query-methods-transaction-query-retrying"></a>
+#### Query retrying

+A single query (not part of a transaction) failing with a [Transaction Rollback](https://www.postgresql.org/docs/current/errcodes-appendix.html) class error is automatically retried.

+How many times it is retried is controlled by using the `queryRetryLimit` configuration (default: 5).

 <a name="slonik-error-handling"></a>